 If you are always trying to fit in and place what others think about you above your perception of yourself, you have given someone else power over you.
-Without external feedback and approval, you will lose trust in your abilities; thus, hold yourself back from exploring your full potential.
+Without external feedback and approval, you will lose trust in your abilities and; thus, hold yourself back from exploring your full potential.

 However, when you embrace the true you and learn how to become unapologetically yourself, you trust your judgments and have faith in your abilities to succeed.
 You will be taking risks and facing challenges without fear of what others will think even if you fail.
 You also learn to take a stand and say no to things that you are not supportive of and mean it.

 - You live your life on your own terms

 Not being authentic will eventually destroy you.
 Living in the shadow of other people and trying to be like them will drain you both mentally and physically.
 Life is too short to live that way.
 Why waste your life pretending to be what someone else wants you to be?

 Living unapologetically means that you do what is best for you and don’t have to ask for permission or wait for approval to do what you want.
 To put it simply, you take charge of your life and own it.

 There will never be a more convenient time for you to learn how to become unapologetically yourself than right now.
 You can’t say you will start tomorrow, next month, or next year.
 That is not promised to us.
 Be unapologetically yourself and seize the opportunity to do the things you love and those that make you happy, and thus live your life to the fullest, starting today.

 - You try to impress yourself, not others

 “If you are happy doing what you love, nobody can tell you that you are not successful”Harry Styles

 You will be a happier person when you are not trying to please others or seeking their validation.
 If you rely on others for validation, you are most likely going to be disappointed because your definition of success might not be the same as everyone else’s, and what makes you happy might have the opposite effect on them.